caseyanderson/creative-tech-4-comm-ed/session1.md

 ### Toothbrush Robots

 One day a week Elizabeth and I set up two tables full of electronics supplies under a portable tent in front of KAOS Network.
 Our toothbrush robot activity has become the defining feature of our work in Leimert.
-When passers-by make eye contact with us we invite them to join us by asking "Want to build al robot?"
+When passers-by make eye contact with us we invite them to join us by asking "Want to build a robot?"

 ---